 Transfer students who are members of Phi Theta Kappa and have a minimum 3.5 GPA may be eligible for a Phi Theta Kappa Scholarship.
+Transfer students with a minimum 2.5 transfer GPA may be eligible for a Transfer Award.
 Centenary College also offers a scholarship for students who are active members of the United Methodist church.
 A comprehensive program of need-based grants is also available to freshmen and transfer students who demonstrate financial need as evidenced through completion of the Free Application for Federal Student Aid (FAFSA).
 For more information on Centenary's scholarship programs, contact the Admissions Office directly at 1-800-236-8679.